ncatlab/nlab-content/pages/9/2/1/1/1129/content.md

 ### Existence of enough injectives
  {#ExistenceOfEnoughInjectives}

-We discuss a list of classes of categories that have _enough injective_ according to def. \ref{EnoughInjectives}.
+We discuss a list of classes of categories that have _enough injectives_ according to def. \ref{EnoughInjectives}.

 +-- {: .num_prop}